 Turn on the Enable Remote Desktop toggle switch.

 Click the Confirm button.

-Once you completed the steps, you can connect to your computer using the Remote Desktop app in the Windows Store or the Remote Desktop Connection built-in app included with the OS.
+Once you complete the steps, you can connect to your computer using the modern Remote Desktop app (recommended) or using the Remote Desktop Connection built-in experience included with Windows 10.